Eitilt/CommonHelpers/Storage/MIGRATING.md

 known differences that aren't backwards-compatible, and which may require the including code to be edited.

+For all elements, the `Windows.Storage` documentation generally does not describe what is thrown; exception handling may be assumed to not be compatible.

 ## IStorageFile
 See also `IStorageItem` and `IStorageFile2`
 - Async methods return `Task` or `Task<TResult>` objects rather than